 Below I discuss both home training and gym based options.

-Home exercises to train the adductors.
+Home exercises to train your adductors

 We know the adductors are all involved in adduction of the hip.
 If you want to challenge them this is one of the most effective motions to load.